simutool/general/README.md

     - A *dataset* (structured *logical unit* of data)
     - A *document* (unstructured *logical unit* of data)

-- **We achieve our goal in two steps:**
+- *We achieve our goal in two steps:*
-    -  **Add a semantic layer describing all the data primitives**
+    -  Propose a simple language to *talk about* (*describe*) datasets and documents (i.e. semantic metadata model)**
-    -  **Embedd these descriptions within the larger organizational 'knowledge base' context (which is in turn a description of relevant activities, agents, resources out there)**
+    -  Embedd these descriptions within a larger organizational 'knowledge base' context (which is itself a *description* of relevant activities, agents, resources)

-- This is a work in progress (meaning its vision has not been completely implemented yet).
+This is a work in progress (meaning its vision has not been completely implemented yet).